pprunty/formik-otp-input/README.md

 ## Demo 🖥️

 A live demo of this component is hosted on GitHub pages and can be previewed by following [this link]().

+The source code used for the demo can be found [here](https://github.com/pprunty/formik-otp-input/blob/main/demo/src/App.tsx).

 ## Usage 🔨